 Strep throat is a contagious bacterial infection caused by the Streptococcus bacteria.
 It is spread through saliva.
-Strep throat is an uncomfortable infection because it can cause swelling in your throat, tonsils, and fever, among other symptoms.
+Strep throat is an uncomfortable infection because it can cause swelling in your throat, and tonsils, and fever, among other symptoms.

 What Causes Strep Throat?

 The Streptococcus bacteria is responsible for strep throat infections.
 The scientific name for the bacteria is Streptococcus pyogenes, or Group A Streptococcus.
-Because strep throat is spread through saliva, you can catch it by sharing drinks with an infected person and get it from simply being around someone who has it.
+Because strep throat is spread through saliva, you can catch it by sharing drinks with an infected person and even get it from simply being around someone who has it.